hashgraph/hedera-nft-sdk/README.md

 ```

 You can use the `validator` like below.
-1. The first parameter is the stringified JSON object you want to verify against a JSON schema
+1. The first parameter is the JSON object you want to verify against a JSON schema
 2. The second parameter is the version of the token metadata JSON schema against which you want to validate your metadata instance.
 The default value is `2.0.0` (V2).
 In the future, new functionality might be added, releasing new version numbers.

 ```js